Listen to the Cancer.Net Podcast: CT Scan - What to Expect, adapted from this content.

 During the procedure

-When you arrive for your CT scan, you may need to change into a hospital gown or remove clothing or jewelry that could affect the scan.
+When you arrive for your CT scan, you may need to change into a hospital gown or remove clothing or accessories that could affect the scan.
 This includes belts, earrings, shirts with snaps or zippers, bras, and glasses.

 If you are given an injection, you may feel heat or itching at the injection site or have a metallic taste in your mouth.
 But both sensations should disappear after a few minutes.
 If you experience a more serious reaction, like trouble breathing, tell the technologist immediately.